MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Prerequisite

-1. Upgrade to latest Business Central Spring 2019 cumulative update (version 14.X).
+1. Upgrade to Business Central Spring 2019 (version 14).

+   There are several updates for version 14.
+If you are upgrading from Business Central Fall 2018 (version 13) or Dynamics NAV, we recommend that you upgrade to the latest update for version 14 that has a compatible update for version 15.
+If your solution is already on version 14, then you do not have to upgrade to the latest version 15 update.
+For more information, see [[!INCLUDE[prodlong](../developer/includes/prodlong.md)] Upgrade Compatibility Matrix](upgrade-v14-v15-compatibility.md).

    To download the latest update, go to [Released Cumulative Updates for Microsoft Dynamics 365 Business Central Spring 2019 Update on-premises](https://support.microsoft.com/help/4501292).

    For information about how to perform the upgrade, see [Upgrading to Dynamics 365 Business Central On-Premises](upgrading-to-business-central-on-premises.md).

-## Task 1: Install Business Central version 15
+## Task 1: Install Business Central (version 15)

-1. Download the latest update for Business Central 2019 release wave 2.
+1. Download the latest available update for Business Central 2019 version 15 that is compatible with your version 14.

     To download the latest update, go to [Released Updates for Microsoft Dynamics 365 Business Central 2019 Release Wave 2 on-premises](https://support.microsoft.com/help/4528706)